mahauni/linux-notes/README.md

 ### Find

-the command find is a powerfull tool to find files with some characterists and than do some commands like mv, rm or cp.
+the command find is a powerfull tool to find files with some characterists and than do some commands like mv, rm or cp. <br>

-This powerfull command is a bit tricky to use, so use it mostly with cp and not with other because it can cause some big trouble if done wrong.
+This powerfull command is a bit tricky to use, so use it mostly with cp and not with other because it can cause some big trouble if done wrong. <br>

 the command is like this